Bhupesh-V/Bhupesh-V.github.io/_posts/2022-5-17-how-to-stop-having-disappointing-moments-in-life.md

 - A lot of folks are excited about the release of _Spiderman No Way Home_, me on another hand has no expectations from this movie (probably not a big fan).
 I went to go this movie, and there you go in the first 20 minutes or so Daredevil pops up (I love this character, I would recommend watching the Daredevil TV series on Hotstar to understand why this was a big moment in the movie), nobody knew about this and honestly this moment made the movie 10x for me.
 No disappointment whatsoever.
 - Now consider the release of _Doctor Strange in Multiverse of Madness_, my hopes for this were high because we knew so much could happen in this movie but Marvel decided to go lightweight this time (I mean yes, it was a good storyline) but I was a little "disappointed" thinking a "lot of things" could happen.

-I know this is very circumstantial & personal, but I encourage you to have a look at moments from your life on how many times have your felt something similar.
+I know this is circumstantial & personal, but I encourage you to have a look at moments from your life on how many times have your felt something similar.

 Getting disappointed with something can lead you to demotivation and self-doubt.
 Now this doesn't mean to not do anything when expectations are not met.